-- iii.
+iii.
 General Financial Advisor: The District will retain a general financial advisory team to provide general advice on the District's debt management program, financial condition, budget options and rating agency relationships.
 Additionally, the general financial advisor may be used on an as-needed basis to structure issuances of District debt obligations.
-Any firm serving as general financial advisor must be duly registered at all times with both the Securities and Exchange Commission (SEC) and the Municipal Securities Rulemaking Board (MSRB) and must also hold any certifications and/or licenses required by the SEC and/or MSRB. - iv.
+Any firm serving as general financial advisor must be duly registered at all times with both the Securities and Exchange Commission (SEC) and the Municipal Securities Rulemaking Board (MSRB) and must also hold any certifications and/or licenses required by the SEC and/or MSRB.

+- iv.
 Bond Counsel, Tax Counsel, and Disclosure Counsel: The District will select bond, tax, disclosure and/or other financial counsel to assist with debt issuances or special projects that do not fall under the bonds, COPs, and TRANs categories of District debt obligations.
 Additionally, one or more of the firms may be selected to provide general legal advice on, among other things, debt financing, disclosure documents, and continuing disclosure. - v.
-Range of Financings: Financial advisory, external legal counsel, and underwriting teams will be selected for the District's COPs financings, TRANs, Mello-Roos, special revenue bonds and any other bond program which may be created.
+Range of Financings: Financial advisory, external legal counsel, and underwriting teams will be selected for the District's GOs, COPs, TRANs, Mello-Roos, special revenue bonds and any other bond program which may be created.
 Depending on particular expertise and consultant availability, some firms may be used on more than one program.
-However, efforts will be made to establish different teams to provide a number of firms the opportunity to participate in District contracts. - B. Use of Independent Financial Advisors - i.
+However, efforts will be made to establish different teams to provide a number of firms the opportunity to participate in District contracts.

+B. Use of Independent Financial Advisors

+- i.
 Use of Independent Financial Advisors: Any firm serving as financial advisor must be duly registered as a municipal advisor on financings at all times with both the Securities and Exchange Commission (SEC) and the Municipal Securities Rulemaking Board (MSRB) and must also hold any certifications and/or licenses required by the SEC and/or MSRB.
 In recognition of the fact that in a financing the goals of the underwriters and the issuer may inherently conflict, the District will strive to hire financial advisors who do not participate in the underwriting or trading of bonds or other securities.
 Under certain circumstances, however, it may be in the District's interests to hire an investment banking firm to act as financial advisor on specific bond issues, although said firm must comply with any SEC and/or MSRB rules and restrictions pertaining to broker-dealer or investment banks serving as financial advisor. - ii.
 Financial Advisor Pool: The CFO will maintain a pool of financial advisors separated into two tiers. - a.
 Firms in the General Financial Advisor Tier may be used for various financial projects for which the District requires advanced financial expertise not available within the District.
-The General FA Tier will also be used to select the District's Independent Registered Municipal Advisor

-(IRMA).
-Firms in the General FA Tier may serve as financial advisors on the District's debt issuances.
+The General FA Tier will also be used to select the District's Independent Registered Municipal Advisor (IRMA).
+Firms in the General FA Tier may serve as financial advisors on the District's debt issuances. - b.
+Firms in the Transactional Financial Advisor Tier may serve the district as financial advisors on the District's debt issuances. - c.
+SBE participation will be a consideration in the selection of financial advisors.
+The score for SBE participation will be a maximum of 5 points.